flenniken/statictea/docs/functions.md

 # functions.nim

 This module contains the StaticTea functions and supporting types.
-The StaticTea language functions start with "fun", for example, the "funCmp" function implements the StaticTea "cmp" function.
+The StaticTea language functions start with "fun", for example, the "fun_cmp_ffi" function implements on of the StaticTea "cmp" functions.

 * [functions.nim](../src/functions.nim) &mdash; Nim source code.
 # Index